-1.1.2.1 Computer system Outline of a computer system as consisting of various components (I/O, processor, main memory, auxiliary storage).
+r 1 1.1,2.1 Computer system Outline of a computer system as consisting of various components (I/O, processor, main memory, auxiliary storage).
 Type of components may vary and depend on requirements.
 Main categories of computers currently in existence.
-Define the following with examples of typical area of use Mainframes.
-Supercomputers.
-Servers.
-Desktops.
-Laptops.
-Notebooks.
-Netbooks.
-Tablet PCs.
+Define the following with examples of typical area of use a.
+Mainframes. b.
+Supercomputers. c.
+Servers. d.
+Desktops. e.
+Laptops. f.
+Notebooks. g.
+Netbooks. h.
+Tablet PCs. i.
 PDA/Smartphones.
 1.1.2.2 The processing unit Overview of a typical microprocessor (ALU, CU, registers, buses as channels through which the various components are linked).
 Main types of RAM and ROM currently in use.
 ASCII and UNICODE as a means to represent characters 1.1.2.3 Input devices Brief overview of main input devices (no technical details required).
 Important to indicate the advantages and disadvantages of each and hence the environment in which they should be used.
 1.1.2.4 Storage devices Notion of primary and secondary storage.
 The hard-drive as a magnetic storage device.
 What are the advantages and disadvantages of using it?
 Main types of optical-based storage devices together with their advantages and disadvantages Definition of flash-memory and solid state drives (SSD) 1.1.2.5 Output devices Brief overview of main output devices (no technical details required).
 Advantages and disadvantages of each and areas of application of each.

-1.1.2.6 Processing modes Understand the principles of 1.1.2.0 Trocessing modes Batch processing (e.g. Payroll at end of month) Master files and transaction files.
+1126 Dragoging modes Understand the principles of 1.1.2.6 Processing modes Understand the principles of Batch processing (e.g. Payroll at end of month) Master files and transaction files.
 Online processing (e.g. POS) Real-time processing (e.g. Airline ticketing system, aircraft autopilot system) For each of the above processing modes, explain the criteria upon which they would be chosen.
 1.1.2.7 User interface and HCI in IS Understanding the basic psychological factors that are needed to design good software. a.
 Distinguishing between short term human memory and long term memory and their relevance on software design. b.
 Text versus graphics - pros and cons.
 Define the main interface styles together with their advantages and disadvantages a.
 Command Line Interface (CLI). b.
 Graphical User Interface (GUI).
 Emerging technologies a.
 E.g. Speech recognition and eye movement tracking.
 1.1.2.8 Information Systems Decision making is the process of selecting the most desirable or optimum alternative to solve a problem or to achieve an objective.
 The quality of these managerial decisions largely depends on the information available to that decision maker.
 Decision making is classified on three levels: a.
 Strategic decisions are future-oriented because of uncertainty.
 They are part of the planning activity. b.
 Tactical decision making combines planning activities with controlling.
 It is for short-term activities together with the associated resources allocated to achieve the objectives. c.
 Technical decision making is a process of ensuring efficient implementation of specific tasks.
 Candidates must be able to understand and define each level, while giving examples of Information Systems which aid in the respective level.
 1.1.2.9 Networks in organisations Types of networks commonly used: LAN and WAN.
 Advantages and disadvantages of networks.
 Definition of PAN and MAN Common LAN topologies (Star, Ring, Bus, Mesh).
 Server-based vs. peer-to-peer networks.
 What is the Internet?
-Overview of Internet structure - mesh of interlinked networks Communications media used. a.
-Wired i.
+Overview of Internet structure - mesh of interlinked networks Communications media used. i.
 Fibre Optic. ii.
 Twisted Pair. iii.
-Coaxial.
-Wireless Microwave. ii.
+Coaxial. b.
+Wireless ii.
+Microwave. iii.
 Bluetooth. iii.
 WLAN.
+Narrowband vs. Broadband technologies (e.g. DSL)